 Device Remediation

 Once a device has been quarantined, it must be attended to in order to make it healthy and accessible for use.
-To facilitate this, the PWG is defining specifications for providing automatic correction of multifunction hardcopy device health issues, regardless of device vendor.
+To encourage a consistent approach to remediation, the PWG is defining specifications for providing automatic correction of multifunction hardcopy device health issues.

 Some of the areas where automatic remediation of multifunction hardcopy devices is being defined include: